 It’s not an innate ability.
 Anyone with enough motivation can develop business acumen through experience, self-learning through reading and networking with business leaders, and formal training.

-Salespeople can start by learning as much about a specific enterprise they are engaging.
-They should know more about the specific industry the enterprise belongs to as well as the key factors that drive this industry.
+Salespeople can start by learning about a specific enterprise they are engaging.
+They should possess substantial knowledge of the specific industry the enterprise belongs to and the key factors that drive this industry.

 They can also learn more about their own organizations, the different units that comprise the company, the various processes that help it generate profit, and the ways and roles through which strategic decisions are made.
-You can initiate proactive efforts to network with workers and executives across different departments and get to know their own challenges and how they get things done.
+You can initiate proactive efforts to network with workers and executives across different departments and to realize their own challenges and how they operate.

-Tools, Books, And Resources For Building Business Acumen
+Tools, Books, and Other Resources For Building Business Acumen

 Moving outward, the next step is to voraciously read books and consume multimedia materials such as audio files, podcasts, and videos that will help you quicken your goal of building a decent level of business acumen.

-There are also more formal ways of training such as going to school and signing up for workshops and seminars.
-While enrolling in an Ivy League business school or joining a branded business training from top-notch providers will definitely bolster your business acumen, you can save on costs by checking out free online courses first.
+There are also more formal training methods, such as going to school and signing up for workshops and seminars.
+While enrolling in an Ivy League business school or joining a branded business training from top-notch providers will definitely bolster your business acumen, you can save on costs by first checking out free online courses.